idimsh/mphp7s/README.md

 the container is starting. (i.e: it is not monitored for creation).

 ## Building from Dockerfile:
+Build locally by cloning the repository
+`git clone git@github.com:idimsh/mphp7s.git .`
-`docker build -t "idimsh-mphp7s:v1" .`
+`docker build -t "idimsh-mphp7s:1.0" .`